Assistant Clinical Professor – Speech and Hearing Sciences

 Allied Health Sciences

 - Adult Aural Rehabilitation

 - Hearing Aid Technology and Fitting

 Dr. Johnson is a Fellow of the Academy of Audiology and is certified by the American Board of Audiology (ABA).
+She also holds a Certificate for Tinnitus Management (CH-TM) from the American Board of Audiology.
 She is a licensed audiologist in the state of North Carolina.
 Dr. Johnson also serves as the webmaster for the North Carolina Audiology Association.

 In the News:

 - UNC Health Talk: Ears Ringing?
 Here’s Why and What You Can Do.

 - Gizmodo Asks: Can You Train Your Ears to Be More Sensitive?

 - Focus Carolina Radio: Faculty Spotlight

 - UNC Health Talk: Put Down Those Cotton Swabs